unocss/unocss/docs/config/rules.md

 UnoCSS respects the order of the rules you defined in the generated CSS.
 Latter ones come with higher priority.

-When using a dynamic rule, it would may match multiple tokens.
+When using dynamic rules, it may match multiple tokens.
 By default, the output of those matched under a single dynamic rule will be sorted alphabetically within the group.

 ## Rules merging